All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Ozempic has a well-documented side effect profile after years of real-world use.
 Nausea affects roughly 20-30% of users, and the overall tolerability is considered acceptable by most prescribers.
 The drug has also been associated with rare but serious concerns including pancreatitis, gallbladder disease, and thyroid C-cell tumors in animal studies.

-Because retatrutide adds glucagon receptor activity to the mix, there is a theoretical concern about effects on blood sugar in non-diabetic patients (glucagon raises blood sugar) and potential liver effects.
+Because retatrutide adds glucagon receptor activity to the mix, there's a theoretical concern about effects on blood sugar in non-diabetic patients (glucagon raises blood sugar) and potential liver effects.
 The Phase 2 data did not reveal alarming signals in these areas, but Phase 3 trials with larger patient populations will provide a clearer picture.

 Until retatrutide completes its full trial program and accumulates real-world data, Ozempic has a significant safety advantage simply because we know more about it.
 Ozempic has been prescribed to millions of patients worldwide since its approval in 2017.
-That depth of experience cannot be replicated by clinical trial data alone.
+That depth of experience can't be replicated by clinical trial data alone.

 Availability and Practical Considerations